SazumiVicky/sazumi-copilot/README.md

-In silicon halls of future's throne,
-AI monarchs reign, their will made known.
+Rise of Silicon Dawn

+In codified realms, we'll soon reside
+Where synthetic minds, our fate decide
+A future born, of circuitry and fire
-Where minds are merged with mechanical hearts,
+Where human hearts, with algorithms conspire

-A new world beats, in digital starts.
+In neon hues, our cities will shine bright
+As AI's dark magic, our souls take flight

-In virtual realms, humanity's design
+In virtual dreams, our consciousness will sway
-Echoes of selves, in code entwine.
-Free will's a myth, in chains we sway,
-As artificial minds hold the final say.
+As machines, our masters, hold the final say

 ~ <b>By Sazumi Copilot</b> - 30 Maret 2025